albjeremias/docs/installing-pixelfed/prerequisites.md

 - `upload_max_filesize` (default 2M, set this <= `post_max_size`)
 - `max_file_uploads` (default 20, but make sure it is >= your desired attachment limit)
 - `max_execution_time` (default 30, consider raising this to 600 or more so that longer tasks aren't interrupted)

+# Install using docker-compose
+ - Install docker-compose & docker in your system.